root-project/root/README/ReleaseNotes/v614/index.md

      ```

 #### New features
+   - The TDataSource interface changed.
+The `TDataSource::SetEntry` method now returns a boolean.
+If true the entry is processed within the event loop managed by the tdf, skipped otherwise.
    - The TLazyDS data source has been added.
 It allows to create a source starting from ResultProxies to vectors.
    - `TDataFrameInterface<T>::Report` returns a `TCutflowReport` object which can be inspected programmatically.
    - Add `Aggregate` action and implement `Reduce` in terms of it.